Lightning-President-9/coc-ancient-ruins-website/README.md

    ```

 5. **Configure the database:**
-   - Update the `config.py` file with your PostgreSQL database credentials.
+   - Update the `config.py` file with your database credentials.

 6. **Run the application:**